50%+ of the average retailer’s budget is spent on Google Shopping.

 How Google Shopping ads offer unique value to brands & retailers

-What are Google Shopping ads?
+What are Google shopping ads?

 Google Shopping ads are perhaps most known for appearing in the organic SERP listing of Google searches.
 They can be served in branded, unbranded, or even local searches.
 They also appear in Google Shopping and on Google Search Partner websites like YouTube.
 In the past, they have been called product ads, Google Product ads, Google Product Listing ads, Google PLAs, and… that’s mostly it.

 Where do ads appear on Google?

 Google ads are most known for appearing in the SERP.
 When a user googles an item, the related product ads can appear either above the search results as images or to the side, separate from the text ads.
 However, they can also appear in Google Shopping, in participating countries, and in Google Search Partner websites like YouTube.

 Google Shopping feeds & specs

 While Google Shopping makes it very easy to generate and deliver personalized ads, it does require one little thing to get started: a tailored product data feed.

 - Extract and compile product data from relevant sources, e.g. your shop system, Shopify, BigCommerce

-Adapt your data Google’s feed requirements
+- Adapt your data Google’s feed requirements

-Complete and optimize your data feed attributes according to campaign needs
+- Complete and optimize your data feed attributes according to campaign needs

-Upload data to Google, and regularly upload new data to keep information up-to-date
+- Upload data to Google, and regularly upload new data to keep information up-to-date

 If you’re a small retailer, you may adapt and enhance your feed using Excel.
 However, if you’re a larger business or have complex feeds, you’ll likely need to use software like Productsup in order to make bulk edits and maintain clear, reliable oversight of your many products.